 As usual, there’s more to find in the world of boardgames than there is of videogames, but I’ll provide some examples from both.

 Go – 4,000 year old abstract strategy game.
 Has a 19×19 grid (somewhat large, but nothing compared to the grid in Starcraft or Civilization!), and black and white stones.
 Incredibly simple rules that a, during play, expand out into one of the most complex game systems ever known to man.
-And it all comes out of a simple idea: capturing territory.
+And it all comes out of a simple core mechanism: placing stones to capture territory.

-Outwitters – new iOS tactics game.
-7 unit types, small grid (for videogames anyway), one resource type that’s used for both issuing commands and summoning units.
+Outwitters - An iOS wargame.
+Seven unit types, small grid (for videogames anyway), one resource type that’s used for both issuing commands and summoning units.
 A fog of war system, which is hidden information, provides ambiguity, but it’s not random.
 Good players can learn to predict where their opponents will be.

 All of the above systems start with a core mechanism and then tightly weave supporting mechanisms, balancing them together carefully to create a kick-ass curve of emergent complexity that is interesting, difficult, and ambiguous.
 All without the use of any sauces.